BarakKatzir/types-scipy-sparse/README.md

 > [!CAUTION]
-> This package is a work in progress, and while it is tests the test coverage is still lacking (see this issue https://github.com/BarakKatzir/types-scipy-sparse/issues/6 ).
+> This package is a work in progress, and while it is tested, the test coverage is still lacking (see this issue https://github.com/BarakKatzir/types-scipy-sparse/issues/6 ).
 >
 > Currently the `csgraph` and `linalg` submodules are not type annotated (see issue https://github.com/BarakKatzir/types-scipy-sparse/issues/5).
 >
-> This package only supports `"numpy <2.0.0"` for now (see issue https://github.com/BarakKatzir/types-scipy-sparse/issues/7).
+> This package only supports `numpy <2.0` for now (see issue https://github.com/BarakKatzir/types-scipy-sparse/issues/7).
+>
+> This package is tests against `scipy >=0.14"`, and is not guaranteed to work well for earlier versions.

 ## Installation